TITLE: PACTEC Partnerships Coordinator

 NATURE AND SCOPE OF WORK

-In support of the PAVTEC Education Consortium, the PAVTEC Partnerships Coordinator provides leadership in guiding and assisting the college and high school faculty in developing and adapting curriculum to create Tech Prep programs including dual credit ("articulation") agreements.
+In support of the PACTEC Education Consortium, the PACTEC Partnerships Coordinator provides leadership in guiding and assisting the college and high school faculty in developing and adapting curriculum to create Tech Prep programs including dual credit ("articulation") agreements.
 The Coordinator is responsible for maintaining and updating current dual credit agreements (professional technical and lower division collegiate), developing new agreements, and assisting college and high school faculty in developing seamless pathways in professional technical education programs between feeder high schools and PCC.

 Contacts with others includes both high school and college faculty and administrators, as well as students, parents, counselors, school-to-work coordinators and admissions coordinators.
 The Coordinator plays a critical role in the development of professional technical education and dual credit agreements for the college and high schools.

-1. Provide leadership, liaison activities and resource information for the development and maintenance of programs and instructional projects that articulate between the college and district high schools, including the Technical High School Academy (THSA), 2 + 2 agreements and Project Advance.
+1. Provides leadership, liaison activities and resource information for the development and maintenance of programs and instructional projects that articulate between the college and district high schools, including the Technical High School Academy (THSA), 2 + 2 agreements and Project Advance.

 - organizing and coordinating annual program review and evaluation